When can I submit my work?

-For the Ruth Borchard Self-Portrait Prize 2017, submissions will be online through this website.
-Submissions will open on 1st February 2017 and close at midday on 12th April 2017.
 We hope that through making the process online rather than postal more artists will be able to submit work with greater ease and a much faster process for applicants.
 The online submission process is designed to be short and accessible, and you will be guided through the relevant stages with reminders of important dates.
 All the details laid out below will be made clear during the process.
-Postal applications will no longer be available.

 How much is the administration fee and where does my money go?

-This year the administration fee is £25 and will be payable at the end of the submission process.
+The administration fee is £30 and will be payable at the end of the submission process.
 The Ruth Borchard Collection and the Self-Portrait Prize are funded by a charitable foundation and the administration fee goes a small way to covering the cost of running the application process for the Prize.

 What media are accepted for the Prize?

-The work can be in any recognised medium including drawing, painting, watercolour, print, collage, photo-collage, mixed media, and low-relief sculpture and construction.
-Pure photography, stand-alone sculpture, and moving image works are not eligible for inclusion.
+The work can be in any recognised medium including drawing, painting, watercolour, print, collage, photo-collage, photography, mixed media, stained glass and low-relief sculpture and construction.

 What are the size restrictions?